Estimation of the MTOV precision for ET, CE, and NEMO from the post-merger of BNS coalescences: Neutron Star Mass Limit

 Compared to Dataset 1, the SNR values, the maximum distance values and the number of detections of Dataset 2 are lower, which might be related to the mass-asymmetry of the simulations in the second dataset.

-Finally, Table~\ref{tab:minimum_deltaM_summary} summarizes the results for the mass precision obtained from both datasets.
-Therefore, the results for the mass precision on M$_{\rm{TOV}}$ for BNS remnant observations by future high-frequency band detectors are not optimistic unless the scenario involves long-arm detectors such as the Cosmic Explorer ($L_{\mathrm{arm}}\geq40\;\rm{km}$), high values of merger rate and signal-to-noise ratio.
+The results for the mass precision on M$_{\rm{TOV}}$ for BNS remnant observations by future high-frequency band detectors are not optimistic unless in extreme situations of merger rate and SNR for the Cosmic Explorer.
+We point out that for the sake of generality of the method followed in this work, the results were obtained including cases of prompt-collapse black hole in the BNS simulations when the SNR values and therefore, the number of detections, were calculated.